Igbuzo: Ibusa Sports Club (ISC)

 The Ibusa Sports Club is the body responsible for the organization of the Ibusa Annual Soccer event in the town and was founded in 1985 for this purpose.
 This football competition creates healthy rivalry among the town's ten Ogbes (Quarters) destined to battle for the competition.
 This tournament is highly standardized with the use of Nigerian Football Federation Graded Referees, Assistant Referees, Linesmen, match Commissioners and a team of three commentators.
-The tournament produces great talents from the town, and is "organized by the ever indefatigable and very patriotic Emmanuel Kwasa Amatokwu who has a perfect understanding of relationship with the youths."
-The 2008 edition of "Ibusa 2008" which played at the Umejei Primary school was won by the Ekea Lions Fc of Umuekea who defeated the Odafe Bombers FC of Umuodafe 1-0.
-However, the Ogboli team were banned by the organizers of the competition for violently campaigning against a Referee's decision in a match they featured.
-The Umuodafe team won the 2009 edition of the competition.

-The Umuekea team would emerge winners with unbeaten runs, winning all their matches without conceding a single goal, thus setting a record which may stand for a very long time, considering the healthy rivalry the tournament usually holds for competitors.
-The 2007 edition of the tournament was won by the Bank PHB sponsored-Umueze team, which won the competition for the first time since the existence of the tournament.
-In the 2008 edition, the Umueze team failed to qualify beyond the group stage, losing to Umuekea and Umuodafe, two superior teams that would make it to the finals of the tournament.
 The Ogbeowele team won the competition five times, 1985, 1989, 1991, 1992 and 1994.
 Umuekea five times, first in 1987, 1997, 1998, 2008 and 2010, and Anyalaobum four times, in 1988, 1990, 1993 and 1996.
 Umuodafe has lifted the silverware a total of five times, 1995, 2001, 2004, 2006 and 2009.

 Ibusa has produced prominent footballers, many of whom have featured for Nigeria.
 Some of these players are Kingsley Obiekwe, the 1996 Atlanta Olympic Gold medalist in football; Elder Lawrence Okonji of Green Eagles now Super Eagles 1962 -1973; the late Peter Anieke of the Green Eagles; Emmanuel Olisadebe who naturalized and featured for Poland in 2002 and 2006 editions of the FIFA World Cup tournaments.

-Notable natives of Ibusa

-Ibusa is the birthplace of many prominent personalities, preponderant intellectuals, men and women of tremendous financial means and individuals who have distinguished themselves in different walks of life mostly drawn from the academia, business, politics, music and sport and have contributed critically to national development.
-The town is credited with an intimidating number of professors, top civil servants, professionals and wealthy men and women.